Fathering Court was an innovative alternative to prosecution and incarceration for men with significant child support arrearages.

 The program increases the number of fathers that contribute financially and emotionally to their children and improves their marriage-ability by helping the men successfully overcome the challenges that have led to their non-payment of child support.
-To learn how to bring Fathering Court to your community, download our free report.

 Children – Gain from having an involved and potentially married, father.
 Men learn to develop better relationships with their children and children’s mothers through the 13-week fathering class.
 They also learn to obtain and maintain meaningful employment that allows them to provide consistent financial support.